OFFICIAL VETO LEAGUE RULES

 1.12

-At any point in time during any game, a 2/3-majority rule may agree to shorten (to no less than five innings) or lengthen (to no more than nine innings) the game.
+At any point in time during any game, a 2/3-majority rule may agree to shorten or lengthen (to no more than nine innings) the game.
 This inning total must be collectively agreed upon.

 1.13